OladapoA/climbing-training-api-server/README.md

 Next steps
 - change the order of the season to being returned so all asociated day sessions come through
 - clean up
+- Session exercise copy is not in order judging by ids
+- Maybe change the status updates so only existing parents are checked